 Summer does not last forever and in our area it is over sooner than we would like it.
 Can we still grow our own salad even in the winter?
 Sure we can and we do.
 To grow indoors is easier in water then in soil.
 Soil simply attracts more bugs, and is more sensitive to the indoor environment.
 For winter indoor gardening we find hydroponic is the way to go.
 The Tower Garden is a vertical aeroponics growing system, designed for home and commercial growers.
 Using aeroponics and the specially formulated plant food, the Tower Tonic Mineral Blend, you can grow up to 30% more produce compared to traditional soil gardening during the same time period.
 Growing vertically, the Tower Garden allows you to grow up to 28 pots with one or more plants per pot, depending on the size of the plant.
 That’s container gardening +Plus, 28 containers in less than six square feet of land!
 The Tower Garden comes with all you need to start growing your salad year round.
 Just do not forget for winter growing to order the grow lights too.

 The Tower Garden also grows salad greens very well even during hot summer days.
 This is hands down the easiest way to grow your salad greens.
 The Tower Garden for home use is sold through a virtual franchise.
-You can order the Tower Garden today through our Tower Garden website.
+Find a Tower Garden distributor in your area or order online here: Tower Garden website.
 We want to encourage, share, and inspire people to grow more food and to grow it healthy.

 Beside all the health benefits of growing your own salad greens, there is also a huge satisfaction.
 Imagine in a snow storm or during a heat wave still to be able to harvest your own fresh lettuce.
 It is so worth it, what is holding you back from doing it?